How to conduct a feasibility study: Templates and examples

 It does so by answering two questions:

 Feasibility studies are important for projects that represent significant investments for your business.
-Projects that also have a large potential impact on your presence in the market may also require a feasibility study.
+Projects that also have a large potential impact on your presence in the market may also require a feasibility assessment.

 As the project manager, you may not be directly responsible for driving the feasibility study, but it’s important to know what these studies are.
 By understanding the different elements that go into a feasibility study, you can better support the team driving the feasibility study and ensure the best outcome for your project.